Down-bending Breaks in Galactic Disks Are an Intrinsic Byproduct of Inside-out Growth: Methodology: sample selection and classification

 \subsection{Sample selection}

-We studied disk galaxy profile types using a main sample of disk galaxies selected from the TNG50 simulation \citep{pillepich2019}.
+We study disk galaxy profile types using a main sample of disk galaxies selected from the TNG50 simulation \citep{pillepich2019}.
 Such a sample is selected via three criteria: inclusion of only central galaxies to minimize environmental effects; a stellar mass cutoff $M_\star > 10^{10}\,M_{\odot}$, where $M_\star$ is computed from all stellar particles bound to the subhalo by SUBFIND, ensuring reliable kinematic property reproduction; and a disk mass fraction requirement $f_{\rm disk} > 0.4$ within three half-mass effective radii to guarantee prominent disk structures.
 Our main sample meeting all criteria comprises 423 galaxies, with their stellar mass distribution shown as the solid-black histogram in Figure \ref{fig:1}’s upper-right panel.
-The disk mass fraction $f_{\rm disk}$ is calculated via the dynamical decomposition method \citep[see details in][]{du2019, du2020}\footnote{The data of kinematic structures in TNG galaxies are publicly accessible at \url{https://www.tng-project.org/data/docs/specifications/\#sec5m}}, which employs automatic Gaussian Mixture Models (called \texttt{auto-GMM}) to cluster stellar particles in the kinematic phase space of circularity, binding energy, and non-azimuthal angular momentum \citep{abadi2003, domenech2012}.
+The disk mass fraction $f_{\rm disk}$ is calculated via the dynamical decomposition method \citep[see details in][]{du2019, du2020}\footnote{The data of kinematic structures in TNG galaxies are publicly accessible at \url{https://www.tng-project.org/data/docs/specifications/\#sec5m}}, which employs automatic Gaussian Mixture Models (called \texttt{auto-GMM}) to cluster stellar particles in the kinematic phase space of circularity ($\varepsilon = j_z/j_c$, where $j_z$ is the stellar angular momentum along the rotation axis and $j_c$ is that of a circular orbit at the same binding energy), binding energy, and non-azimuthal angular momentum \citep{abadi2003, domenech2012}.
+Components with mean circularity $\langle j_z/j_c \rangle > 0.5$ are classified as disks: cold disks ($\langle j_z/j_c \rangle > 0.85$) and warm disks ($0.5 \leq \langle j_z/j_c \rangle \leq 0.85$).
 This technique isolates a kinematically distinct disk component from the composite spheroid (encompassing both bulges and halos).
 The resulting dynamics-based decomposition is fundamental for analyzing disk profiles, as it enables us to probe how disks and spheroids differentially shape profile types.
-Our $f_{\rm disk} > 0.4$ threshold aligns with kinematically-defined disk galaxies and fast rotators, as suggested by W.Y.
-Zhong et al. (under review).
+Our $f_{\rm disk} > 0.4$ threshold aligns with kinematically-defined disk galaxies and fast rotators, as suggested by \citet{zhong2026}.
 Such a criterion corresponds approximately to a cylindrical rotation energy significance of $\kappa_{\rm rot} > 0.5$ \citep{sales2010}—a widely-used criterion for identifying simulated disk galaxies.